-The Penn Center for Mental Health Policy (CMH) at the University of Pennsylvania (Penn) Perelman School of Medicine invites applications for post-doctoral fellowships.
+The Penn Center for Mental Health (CMH) at the University of Pennsylvania Perelman School of Medicine invites applications for post-doctoral fellowships.
 This one-of-a-kind interdisciplinary training program at the intersection of implementation science, public policy, and mental health provides an excellent opportunity for social scientists to improve their knowledge of implementation science, behavioral economics, public mental health systems, qualitative and quantitative research methods, and how to conduct research that can impact the needs of our most vulnerable citizens.
-The center’s research addresses the needs of individuals with psychiatric and developmental disabilities across the lifespan, and the intersection of policy and practice.
-The CMH has a longstanding commitment to postdoctoral training, and offers a unique environment in which to train early-stage investigators.
+The center’s research addresses the needs of individuals with psychiatric and developmental disabilities across the lifespan.
+Penn CMH has a longstanding commitment to postdoctoral training, and offers a unique environment in which to train early-stage investigators.
 Over the past three decades, faculty have collaborated closely with community agencies, including Philadelphia’s Departments of Health and Behavioral Health and the School District of Philadelphia.
 Through these partnerships, we have created unique opportunities to embed postdoctoral trainees in the settings in which they hope to conduct research.

-We have 4 fellowship positions available through two different tracks.
+We have up to 4 fellowship positions available through two different tracks.
 Please specify which track you are applying to in your cover letter.
 You may indicate more than one track in your cover letter.
-If you have questions about the tracks, please reach out to Rinad Beidas, PhD, Director of Implementation Research at email@example.com.
+If you have questions about the tracks, please reach out to Rinad Beidas, PhD, Director of Implementation Research (email@example.com).

 Track 1 (T32): Two positions are available through our NIMH funded T32, The Academic-Community Experience (ACE): A postdoctoral training fellowship in implementation science to promote mental health.
 Each T32 fellow will be assigned one of the following mentors, depending on their interests: Rinad Beidas, PhD, Hilary Bogner, MD, MSCE, Dianne Chambless, PhD, David Mandell, ScD, Steven Marcus, PhD, or David Oslin, MD.
 The primary responsibility of the T32 fellow is to develop an independent research agenda.

-Track 2 (Project postdocs): Up to two positions are available through our portfolio of NIMH funded projects, including a P50 on the intersection of behavioral economics, participatory design, and implementation science (PIs: Rinad Beidas, PhD; David Mandell, ScD; and Kevin Volpp, MD, PhD); and an R01 (PI: Rinad Beidas, PhD), which is determining the best ways to accurately and cost-effectively measure fidelity to cognitive behavioral therapy in community mental health for youth with psychiatric disorders.
+Track 2 (Project postdocs): Up to two positions are available through our portfolio of NIMH funded projects, including a P50 on the intersection of behavioral economics, participatory design, and implementation science (PIs: Rinad Beidas, PhD; David Mandell, ScD; and Kevin Volpp, MD, PhD).
 The primary responsibility of project fellows are to assist with the scientific administration of these projects; as well as develop their own independent research agenda.

 In addition to mentorship, postdoctoral fellows will have an abundance of resources available to them, including opportunities to:

-• Attend seminars that include monthly professional development didactics, national implementation science experts at least twice a year, a quarterly implementation science working group, and a monthly implementation science journal club
+- Attend seminars that include monthly professional development didactics, national implementation science experts at least twice a year, a bimonthly implementation science works-in-progress meeting, and a monthly implementation science journal club.